RuleML/deliberation-ruleml/bash/README.txt

     $ cd ../relaxng/drivers4xsd_min
     $ ln -s ../modules/ modules

-2. Proceed to directory bash/settings.
-Here you will find multiple XML files which will need to be modified.
-Every file ending with "-config" needs to have the fields "schemaSystemID" and outPutFolder updated with information relevant to your system.

-    2.1  For schemaSystemID, the path to the installation of the repository on your machine must be put in, while keeping the path of the xsd file.
-         Text in lowercase remains unchanged.
-         file:/home/dylan/Documents/GitHub/deliberation/xsd/naffologeq_compact.xsd
-         >>
-         file:/PATH/TO/CLONE/xsd/naffologeq_compact.xsd

-    2.2  For outputFolder, the path to the installation of the repository on your machine must be put in, while keeping the path of the xsd file.
-         Text in lowercase remains unchanged.

-         /home/dylan/Documents/GitHub/deliberation/test/compact-test-suites
-         >>
-         /PATH/TO/CLONE/test/compact-test-suites

-    2.3  Repeat for every file ending in "-config.xml"
+2. Ensure that GIT is installed.
+3. Ensure that JAXB is installed.

-3. Ensure that PHP is installed.
+4. Ensure that PHP is installed.
+5. Ensure that curl is installed.
-4. Ensure that xmllint (in the library: libxml2-utils) is installed.
+6. Ensure that xmllint (in the library: libxml2-utils) is installed.

 Procedure: